anonymoususr12/MHNurf/README.md

 <img src="statistical_analysis/example1.PNG" width=500>

-Process this .xlsx file by executing the code in `create_sorted.ipynb`.
+Process this .xlsx file by executing the code in `statistical_analysis/create_sorted.ipynb`.
 You will get a sorted csv file (e.g., sorted_tensorflow.csv).
-The sorted data can be easily used in scottknott.ipynb, which is based on R, to perform Scott-Knott Analysis.
+The sorted data can be easily used in `statistical_analysis/scottknott.ipynb`, which is based on R, to perform Scott-Knott Analysis.

 ## Result